 Trans-Europ-Express was a 1966 French experimental film about three people involved in establishing a film plot while riding on a train.
 During the travel, they discuss and present their idea about the plotline and its continuity for their next film.
 And the plot plays in the entire film with their commentary.

-The French film industry was very thoughtful about the innovative approaches in filmmaking and this is why I choose this film.
-An around 100-minute film about ifs and buts of future film project where the makers try to reason their plot and bring it to an ultimate end.
+The French film industry was very thoughtful about the innovative approaches to filmmaking and this is why I choose this film.
+An around a 100-minute film about ifs and buts of future film project where the makers try to reason their plot and bring it to an ultimate end.

 Plus their plot ran the screen in a careful characterizing of the leading actor Elias (Jean-Louis Trintignant) whose cocaine consignment is mixed with his own sexual fantasies with the prostitutes.
 The detailing of intimate scenes is striking.
 This is called exploitation cinema where the film majorly focuses or emphasizes a subject within the main plotline.
 The director takes time in exploiting the actor’s dark sexual desires.

 Special praise for the camera work who took some breathtaking shots of beautiful women in the film.
-Especially the hotel scenes, where Elias takes the pleasure of Eva’s company.
+Especially the hotel scenes, where Elias takes pleasure in Eva’s company.
 The enchantment is dominant.